-What do you look forward to about vacation?
+What do you look forward to about a vacation?
 Is it the sights you'll see at your destination, or the fun and exciting things you'll do?
-Do you long for a chance to explore a new place, or just to get away from all the noise of your day-to-day life?
-If this all describes your ideal vacation, there's no place better than Antarctica.
-Here are nine reasons you should hop on an antarctic cruise and head toward the South Pole:
+Do you long for a chance to explore a new place, or to just get away from all the noise of your day-to-day life?
+If all of these things describe your ideal vacation, there's no place better to go than Antarctica.
+Here are nine reasons you should hop on an Antarctic cruise and head toward the South Pole:

 1. The cold

-You probably weren't expecting this to be first on this list - most people who have never been to Antarctica think of the polar cold as being a "con."
-However, there's something about being in a truly cold environment that wakes up your brain.
-As long as you're dressed for the weather, you won't be freezing, but the cold air will definitely catch your attention.
-You'll be amazed how quickly you adjust to the temperatures, and you're likely to ultimately think of the antarctic chill as one of the best parts of your trip.
+You probably weren't expecting this to be first on this list, but there's something about being in a truly cold environment that wakes up your brain.
+As long as you're dressed for the weather, you’ll be fine, but the cold air will definitely catch your attention.
+You'll be amazed how quickly you adjust to the temperature, and you're likely to ultimately think of the Antarctic chill as one of the best parts of your trip!

 3. Part of history

 Because Antarctica is so far away and has such extreme weather, very few people have visited the continent at all.
 This means that your vacation will make you a part of the continent's history.
 When you travel to most places, you're looking at something that has already been built and established.
 On Antarctica, you're part of the story.